 In second year, on top of an assessed placement, you undertake four national priority school-based training placements (SEND, EAL, Early Reading and Early Number).
 You also attend placement days in a specialist setting, in line with your chosen area of expertise.

 Your third year involves carrying out an individual educational enquiry project, which enables you to carry out school-based research in your specialism.
-You may be able to study abroad as part of the Erasmus programme (subject to the UK’s continued participation in the Erasmus programme following the Brexit transition period).
+There are opportunities to study abroad at one of our partner universities with the possibility of funding through the Erasmus+ programme (until 2023) or the Turing Scheme.

 Come to an open day